DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

 * **Editor mode:** An optional enumeration indicating the Worldedit editor modes in which this bind is active.
 If the property is not set, then the bind is active in all modes.
 * **Input sequence:** The input sequence that the user must enter in order to activate this bind.
 * **Button press type:** The button press type associated with the input sequence: does the user have to press, long press, or hold the inputs?
-* **Bound tool and associated options:** The Worldedit editing tool or function to invoke when the bind list item activates, along with the parameters to use when invoking it.
+* **Bound tool and associated options:** The Worldedit editing tool or function to make a request of when the bind list item activates, along with the parameters to use when making that request.

 #### Persistent run-time-only state
 Bind list items store the following values: